-The selection of the resources was based on four main criteria:

-Content relevance The first criterion adopted was the relevance of the resource with respect to one or more steps required for applying the RRI innovation demand-driven approach - i.e., the CHERRIES Model - that will be tested during the three experiments.
+The selection of the resources was based on four main criteria, beside a preference concerning the language4: Content relevance The first criterion adopted was the relevance of the resource with respect to one or more steps required for applying the RRI innovation demand-driven approach - i.e., the CHERRIES Model - that will be tested during the three experiments.
 Sectoral relevance The second criterion was the relevance of the resource to the healthcare domain - i.e., research and innovation in healthcare.
-Obviously, this does not mean that resources not addressing healthcare-related issues were automatically discarded.
+Obviously, this does not mean that resources not addressing healthcare- 4 In order to foster a good transferability of the Toolbox, almost all the resources are in English, except for few relevant documents provided in Spanish or in Swedish by the regional teams.

+related issues were automatically discarded.
 Rather, this criterion was also used for selecting resources unrelated to the healthcare sector, but which were considered relevant to it (for example, because dealing with issues crosscutting different sectors or proposing solutions that could be usefully applied also in the healthcare sector).
 Quality The third criterion applied for the selection was the quality of the resource.
 This included, e.g., the reliability, clarity, completeness, and innovativeness of its contents as well as the actual transferability of the solutions it proposed.
 Year of Publication The fourth criterion adopted concerned the year of publication.
 Considering the rapid changes affecting the healthcare sector, resources published in the last ten years have been preferably selected.
 This is also the period in which the policy concept of RRI has been formulated, disseminated, and promoted through projects and measures.
 Some exceptions have been made when the resource was particularly important according to the other three criteria.
 The Toolbox includes different kinds of resources, such as: